monsoonmaelstrom/book2/book2.md

 “Nothing,” I answer quickly.

-At the same time Amelia says, “Liam told Peter that if Peter and Hazel couldn’t work their shit out, he’d choose Hazel.
+At the same time Amelia blurts out, “Liam told Peter that if Peter and Hazel couldn’t work their shit out, he’d choose Hazel.
 Regardless of what happened or how it went down, even if Hazel was the one forcing him to choose, he’d choose Hazel, so Peter had better figure out how to fix things in order to stop it from getting to that point.”

 “Oh.
 Obviously,” Gavin says.